edieguez/robotics-notes/development/regex.md

 # [Regular expressions](https://www.regular-expressions.info/tutorial.html)

-> Is a sequence of characters that specifies a search pattern in text
+> Is a sequence of characters that specifies a search pattern in text\
+> You can test your regex at [regex101.com](https://regex101.com)

 ## Literal characters